 - A. Security inside Juvenile Facilities requires that staff always remain aware and alert to potential security problems.
 Remaining alert and aware is undoubtedly the best tool that staff have to prevent security issues, and one for which there is no substitute.
-In this regard, staff should always know where the youth assigned to their area are and what they are doing.
-Any unusual behavior, increase in tension among the youth, secretive groupings, or unaccountable changes in the youths' behavior should be viewed, in addition to other factions, from the standpoint of a possible security problem.
-To again emphasize the point, you are the best possible tool to ensure effective security. - B. The following are specific items to which all staff should adhere to in order to provide effective security inside the building. - When you sign in, check your area to make sure it is secure.
-This means checking all interior, as well as exterior locked areas, to ensure they are secure. - Except for the doors to adjoining units, all interior doors should be closed and locked when not in use. - When conducting safety checks: - a.
+Staff should always know where the youth assigned to their area are and what they are doing.
+Any unusual behavior, increased tension among the youth, secretive groupings, or unaccountable changes in the youths' behavior should be viewed as a potential security issue. - B. The following are specific items to which all staff shall adhere to in order to provide effective security inside the building.

+- When you sign in, check your area to make sure it is secure.
+This means checking all interior, as well as exterior locked areas, to ensure they are secure. - 2.
+Except for the doors to adjoining units, all interior doors should be closed and locked when not in use. - When conducting safety checks: - a.
 Pull on all doors to make sure they are locked. (exception; YGC) - b.
-Visually check the locks for signs of tampering, jamming of the lock mechanism, etc. - c.
-When applicable, check the psych screen to make sure it has not been obscured in any way.
-If the room occupant(s) have put something on or over the screen, the screen should be checked for signs of tampering.
-Before entering the room to check the screen, ensure has been and you have notified your coworker.
-Do not enter a room occupied by a youth unless another staff member is standing by.
+Visually check the locks for signs of tampering, jamming of the lock mechanism, etc. - C. When applicable,

-- d.
-Make sure you see the occupant of the room (see skin). - e.
-Visually check the area you can see for signs of damage, which might indicate a security problem (i.e., a broken bed frame might indicate that the youth is planning an assault and/or escape). - f.
-Vary the times that you make safety checks within the required minimum times to avoid being predictable. - g.
-Vary the direction you take when making room checks if possible, (i.e., which room you start with). - h.
+Before entering the room to check the screen, have notified your coworker.
+Do not enter a room occupied by a youth unless another staff member is standing by. - d.
+Ensure that the occupant of the room is breathing and there are no signs of distress. - e.
+Visually check the area you can see for signs of damage which might indicate a security problem (i.e., a broken bed frame might indicate that the youth is planning an assault and/or escape). - f. predictable. - h.
 When entering or exiting a unit through an exterior door, caution must be exercised.
 Visually check the area around the door to make sure there are no youth close enough to the door to make an escape.
-Also, pull on the door to ensure that it is closed and locked. - 4.
+Also, pull on the door to ensure that it is closed and locked. - Document all safety checks with the actual time the check is completed. - 4.
 Ensure that daily room damage checks are made as directed. - 5.
 When you come on duty, when you leave, and periodically throughout the shift; check your area for anything that might compromise security (items left out which could be used as a weapon.)
 Move extra chairs, stools away from the desk when you are at one staff. - 6.
-Whenever you suspect that there may be a problem with security inform unit staff as well as the Duty Officer or Supervisor (i.e., escape plot, etc.), it is a good idea to run unpredictable and random searches, including personal and facility searches, at the direction of a Duty Officer or supervisor. - 7.
-Do not enter a room occupied by a youth without first summoning another staff member to "stand by". - 8.
+Whenever you suspect that there may be a problem with security inform unit staff as well as the Duty Officer or Supervisor (i.e., escape plot, etc.), it is a good idea to run unpredictable and random searches, including personal and facility searches, at the direction of a Duty Officer or supervisor.

+- 7. Do not enter a room occupied by a youth without first summoning another staff member to "stand by". - 8.
 Above all, remain constantly vigilant and conscientious of internal security.
 Locked doors do not necessarily ensure adequate security.